qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/doc/notes/20230330-review-notes.md

   encourage them all to do the same steps on their own computers.
 Or be explicit: Are there some exercises that should be done as a group and others that should be implemented by everyone?
-* ‼️  Ensure our workshop's Zoom meeting is set to disable annotations.
 * We should demo creating a new notebook so everyone knows how.
 Screenshots of all the different "new" icons.
 * Ensure each person can have a personal interaction with GitHub, JupyterLab, data.
 We